 The upgrade of the Union Street Underpass is included as a High Priority Project in the current Regional Transportation Plan for the Pioneer Valley.
-Funding for the design of this project has been secured.
 The City of West Springfield has worked in cooperation with MassDOT and CSX to identify a possible design alternative for increasing the vertical clearance at this location.
 While several possible design alternatives have been developed, a final design has not yet been accepted by all parties.
 Recently, CSX responded to MassDOT's latest design proposal with two suggested alternatives that may provide a solution that is agreeable to all parties.
 It will be important to continue to advance potential solutions for this location to assist in improving substandard vertical clearance, address the restricted width of the road, and provide an opportunity for future economic development.

-6. Parking Restrictions
+Parking Restrictions